-- Stop Splunk Enterprise on the host from which you want to migrate.
+- Stop Splunk Enterprise services on the host from which you want to migrate.

 - Copy the entire contents of the $SPLUNK_HOME directory from the old host to the new host.
 Copying this directory also copies the

-- Install the appropriate version of Splunk Enterprise for the target platform.
+- Install Splunk Enterprise on the new host.

 - Start Splunk Enterprise on the new instance.